IVD Testing (COVID-19)

 A rapid, low-cost, highly scalable diagnostic test for SARS-CoV-2

 LamPORE COVID-19 is a molecular diagnostic assay for routine detection of SARS-CoV-2, the virus that causes COVID-19.
-The assay is highly scalable, allowing deployment in both high-throughput, traditional laboratory settings as well smaller, local environments — addressing the need for rapid, routine testing of large numbers of people.
+The assay is highly scalable, allowing deployment in both high-throughput, traditional laboratory settings as well as smaller, local environments — addressing the need for rapid, routine testing of large numbers of people.

 Advantages of LamPORE COVID-19